DesignandHuman/biophonie/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works (data+domain layer)
 - [ ] New and existing unit tests pass locally with my changes (data+domain layer)
 - [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] I updated modules graph using `scripts/generateModuleGraphs.sh` if needed